talhaibnobayedallah-tech/The-Arcadia-Engine/README.md

 # The-Arcadia-Engine
-Your team has been hired by Arcadia Games to build the backend engine for their new MMORPG (Massively Mul􀆟player Online Role-Playing Game).
+Your team has been hired by Arcadia Games to build the backend engine for their new MMORPG (Massively Multiplayer Online Role-Playing Game).
 The game requires a highperformance system to handle player data, inventory management, world naviga􀆟on, and server task scheduling.

 # Tasks
 - PART A: REGISTORY (Data Structure)